5 Practical Ways to Make Generosity a Priority in 2020

 That’s something they want to celebrate.
 So, as church leaders, let’s be sure and celebrate with them by recognizing their gift through a personal note, a phone call, a home visit, or whatever you determine is appropriate.
 Have a “thank you” plan for new givers, faithful givers, and exceptionally generous givers.

 One way you can say thank you is by reminding givers throughout the year that their gifts are making a difference.
 Highlight stories that demonstrate how their generosity is making a difference.
-And when you can, make it personal, direct, and specific.
+When you can, make it personal, direct, and specific.

 More Disciples, More Ministry

 These are only five ways.
 There are countless others.
 But if you’ll take the time to make these a priority in 2020, you will see an increase in energy, commitment, and giving.
-And, most importantly, you’ll see more lives changed than you ever thought possible.
+Most importantly, you’ll see more lives changed than you ever thought possible.

 A shift in the giving culture of your church means more disciples and more ministry.
-And those two things aligned will change the tenor of conversation at the leadership table from, “What do we have to do to survive?” to “What is God calling us to do next?”
-And that changes everything.
+Those two things aligned will change the tenor of conversation at the leadership table from, “What do we have to do to survive?” to “What is God calling us to do next?”
+That changes everything.

 Do you want access to more practical tools to help you cultivate a culture of generosity in your church in 2020?
 Visit our Giving365 resource center.
 Click here to request a free 20 minute consultation by a Horizons Ministry Strategist about how your church can increase ministry funding and improve discipleship through a process we call Next Level Generosity.